nikogura/nikogura.com/NikOguraResumeShortForm.md

 * Led a team managing Infrastructure/DevOps/SRE responsibilities on AWS, Azure, and On-Prem systems.

-* Designed and implemented a Kubernetes platform enabling secure voice communications across various installations.
+* Designed and implemented a Kubernetes platform enabling secure voice communications in cloud, on-prem, and air-gapped installations.

 * Developed contract tracing systems for public transportation during Covid outbreak.